duartemelo/IPMADiscordBot/README.md

 # IPMA Discord Bot

-**A bot that consists in sending a city's weather info for a Discord chat channel.**
+**A bot that consists in sending a city's (or multiple cities') weather info for a Discord chat channel.**

 ## Features